dhanushl0l/artificial-intelligence-chatbot/README.md

     chatbot.py: Contains the main chatbot logic.
     data.json: Stores the chatbot's conversation pairs.

-## Customization

-You can customize the chatbot by modifying the patterns and responses in the `chatbot.py` file.

 ## License

 Anyone can clone and modify this project, which I created for my college project.
 Feel free to make any changes and submit a pull request.